Salman bin Abdulaziz Al Saud (born 1982): Business

-Prince Salman established Buonasera Ltd, a private aviation company in 2015 and one of the largest yacht charter company in the south of France, he owns 6 Mega Lürssen yachts.
+Prince Salman established Buonasera jet Ltd, a private aviation company in 2015 and one of the largest yacht charter company in the south of France, he owns 6 Mega Lürssen yachts.
 He is CEO of the company.
 He owns oil and construction business inside Saudi Arabia and in several other countries.

 Arrest

 Prince Salman was detained in January 2018 as part of the 2017–2019 Saudi Arabian purge.
 Salman's father was also arrested two days after his son.
 People close to him told the Washington Post that he was summoned, in the middle of the night, to the palace where he was beaten and arrested.
 As of November 2018, Salman and his father had still not been released, according to his Paris-based attorney, Elie Hatem, and neither of them were charged as of October 2018.
 Again, neither were brought to trial, and there was no official recognition of their presence with the Saudi authorities.
 The lawyer and the family of the two princes confirmed that there were no corruption suspicion against them and stressed that they had been detained because they expressed their opinions.

 Sources close to Salman also told The Washington Post that they believed Crown Prince Mohammed bin Salman harbored "personal jealousy" toward Salman.

 Salman and his father were held at the al-Ha'ir Prison.
 His lawyer was in contact with the President of France Emmanuel Macron and the French Foreign Minister Jean-Yves Le Drian to achieve their release.
 Several members of the royal family campaigned in favor of Macron.
 The most active was the billionaire Prince Al-Waleed bin Talal who was still under house arrest.
 Following the assassination of journalist Jamal Khashoggi on 2 October 2018, the family of the two detained expressed grave concern about their fate, because they had not heard any news about them since they were summoned to the Royal Palace 10 months prior.
-As of 2025, he is still in jail, and his whereabouts are unknown.
+As of 2026, he is still in jail, and his whereabouts are unknown.